flyteorg/flyte/README.md

 producer-consumer order creates a workflow.

 `Workflows` and `Tasks` can be written in any language, with out-of-the-box support for [Python](https://github.com/flyteorg/flytekit), [Java and Scala](https://github.com/spotify/flytekit-java).
-Flyte was designed to manage complexity that arises in Data and ML teams and ensures them to keep up their high velocity of delivering business impacting features.
-One way to it achieves this is by separating the control-plane from the user-plane.
-Thus, every organization can offer Flyte like a service to their end users and the service is managed by folks who are more infrastructure focused, while the users use the intuitive interface of flytekit.
+Flyte was designed to manage the complexity that arises in Data and ML teams and ensure they keep up their high velocity of delivering business impacting features.
+One way it achieves this is by separating the control-plane from the user-plane.
+Thus, every organization can offer Flyte as a service to their end-users where the service is managed by folks who are more infrastructure-focused, while the users use the intuitive interface of Flytekit.

 ## ⏳ Five Reasons to Use Flyte
 - Kubernetes-Native Workflow Automation Platform
 - Ergonomic SDK's in Python, Java & Scala
 - Versioned, Auditable & Reproducible Pipelines
-- Data Aware and Strongly typed
+- Data Aware and Strongly Typed
-- Resource aware and deployed to scale with your organization
+- Resource Aware and deployed to scale with your organization

 <html>
 <h2 id="quickstart">